Darling Heights

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The income level in Darling Heights is below the national average according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Darling Heights is $48,470 and the average income stands at $59,556.
-These figures compare to Rest of Qld's median income of $53,146 and average income of $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Darling Heights would be approximately $53,273 (median) and $65,458 (average) as of September 2025.
-Census data reveals household, family and personal incomes in Darling Heights rank modestly, between the 27th and 33rd percentiles.
-The data shows 36.9% of the population (2,090 individuals) fall within the $1,500 - $2,999 income range, similar to the region where 31.7% occupy this bracket.
-Housing affordability pressures are severe in Darling Heights, with only 84.1% of income remaining after housing costs, ranking at the 34th percentile.
+Darling Heights' income level is below the national average according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The suburb's median income among taxpayers is $48,470 and the average income stands at $59,556, compared to figures for Rest of Qld's of $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $53,273 (median) and $65,458 (average) as of September 2025.
+Census data reveals household, family and personal incomes all rank modestly in Darling Heights, between the 27th and 33rd percentiles.
+The data shows 36.9% of the population (2,090 individuals) fall within the $1,500 - 2,999 income range, mirroring the region where 31.7% occupy this bracket.
+Housing affordability pressures are severe, with only 84.1% of income remaining, ranking at the 34th percentile.

 Frequently Asked Questions - Income